PARIJAH DIARIES 13

 ‘I’.

-Well, you can read your Kant and understand the distinction between noumenon and phenomenon, the inaccessible deep realities behind or within every appearance, and knowing there’s more to everything still forget to ask: ‘What more is there to me?’
-What is the noumenon, the ding-an-sich of the human being?
+Well, you can read your Kant and understand the distinction between phenomenon and noumenon, the inaccessible deep realities behind or within every appearance, and knowing there’s more to everything still forget to ask: ‘What more is there to me?’
 Do I know what I am?
-I could feel myself changing, somehow, faced with this thing, and not shrinking but growing, the phenomenon of ‘me’ merging into its noumenon until there were only these two Blakean archetypes facing off on a terrace above the ocean.
+I could feel myself changing, somehow, faced with this thing, and not shrinking but growing, the phenomenon of ‘me’ merging into its noumenon until there were only these two archetypes facing off on a terrace above the ocean, though only one of them was spitting and snarling.

 Satan!
 I hissed.
-The restaurant was already closed and dark, but there were people sleeping not far away, and I didn’t want them to hear me screaming at the Devil on a Tuesday night.
+The restaurant was already closed and dark, but there were people sleeping not far away.
+Sound carries like crazy on this hillside, and I didn’t want them to hear me screaming at the Devil on a Tuesday night.

 There.